The role of Motion, Emotion, Communication, and shared Neurobiology

 - Importance of timing when incorporating an activity

-- Comparative physiology of humans and horses in muscular skeletal system, digestion, and behavior.
+- Comparative physiology of humans and horses in the muscular-skeletal system, digestion, and behavior.
 Importance of movement for both horses and humans with regards to psychological health.

-- Neurobiology – Deeper understanding of the effects of short and long-term stress on memory, learning, development, attachment, and behavior in both horses and humans.
+- Neurobiology – A deeper understanding of the effects of short and long-term stress on memory, learning, development, attachment, and behavior in both horses and humans.
 Looking at the hippocampus, amygdala, and dendritic responses and adaptations and how that affects behavior and connections.

 The information listed above is fundamental to level 2.
-Live trainings will use site resources and feedback from host and trainees to tailor the training and information to show application of principles to individual and site-specific needs.
+Live trainings will use site resources and feedback from hosts and trainees to tailor the training and information to show the application of principles to individual and site-specific needs.

 The training is adapted to the participants level of knowledge, the prerequisite being haven taken EiT/L Level 1.
 There will also be a list of suggested reading to do before coming.

-This is not a model or step-by-step process, rather it is a way to integrate science and research into existing models or upon which to develop new approaches to equine assisted therapy and learning porgrams.
+This is not a model or step-by-step process, rather it is a way to integrate science and research into existing models or upon which to develop new approaches to equine-assisted therapy and learning programs.
 We believe in the application of science in all EiT/L programs and work hard to clarify uncertainties and misunderstandings in equine-human interactions and in the field of EiT programs.

 The training is equally suitable and beneficial for equine specialists and therapists, you will just leave the training with different levels of deepened knowledge.

 There are also the possibilities to do follow up trainings, we offer level 1-3 and a Train the Trainer module.